marzwick/DemoSite/site/src/inclusive.md

     Complete Activity TK in your workbook: Commit to one action you could take to create a productive failure experience in your course.

 ## An AJEDI lexicon for inclusive learning

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Know the relevant terms for inclusive learning.
+    - Understand key concepts and principles:
+        - AJEDI = antiracism, justice, equity, diversity, and inclusion

 **Antiracism:** Active efforts to reduce racism that are embodied in behaviors, actions, and policies that lead to racial equity and are substantiated by antiracist ideas.
 Practicing antiracism requires constantly identifying, challenging, and replacing existing racist acts and policies to foster equity between racial groups.